 Remember the days when toys were advertised in brochures and sales were restricted to the high street?
 A time before the internet?
-A time prior to the big four tech companies (Google, Amazon, Facebook, and Apple)?
-A time when retailers such as Toys R Us were the go-to store for playthings?
+Before the big four tech companies (Google, Amazon, Facebook, and Apple)?
+When retailers such as Toys R Us were the go-to store for playthings?
 Well, those days are gone.
 A new era is here, and brand protection must be made a priority.

 Advancements in digital technology, the impact that the internet has had on the way brands promote their products, and changes in buyer behavior has been phenomenal.
 But so too has the increase in counterfeit toys and games appearing in marketplaces, websites, and social channels.

 Toys and board game industry under pressure as China fuels the counterfeit market